aireynexxx/driver_monitoring_ai/README.md

   Detects when the driver is using a mobile phone while driving.

 -  **Sleep Detection**
-  Monitors eye aspect ratio (EAR) to determine if the driver has fallen asleep.
+  Detects if the driver has fallen asleep.

 - **Fatigue Detection (Yawning)**
   Detects repeated yawning as a sign of drowsiness or fatigue.

  ## Requirements

 - Raspberry Pi (tested on Pi 5)
 - Pi Camera module